cinghie/wordpress-starter-pack/wp-content/plugins/woo-product-feed-pro/readme.txt

 * Strip HTML from the (short) description attributes

 == Upgrade Notice ==

+= 9.1.7 =
+Fixed an issue where SimpleXML did not return an object and caused the plugin to get stuck

+= 9.1.6 =
+Fixed an issue, all of a sudden "Object of class WP_Errors" showed on a str_replace.
+Issue is fixed now.

+= 9.1.5 =
+Fixed an issue where free shipping costs did not make it correctly to Prisjakt feeds

+= 9.1.4 =
+Fixed an issue with the Woo Discount plugin by FlyCart that in some cases returned a sale price of 10.

+= 9.1.3 =
+Solved some minor PHP warnings that showed in the UI The category path skroutz attribute was throwing a fatal error on a str_replace.
+This is fixed.

+= 9.1.2 =
+When simple products are switched to variable products WooCommerce leaves some "simple" traces in the database causing issues for our plugin.
+This has been solved now.

+= 9.1.1 =
+When simple products are switched to variable products WooCommerce leaves some "simple" traces in the database causing issues for our plugin.
+This has been solved now.

+= 9.1.0 =
+Fixed an issue where the "Exclude from feeds" product feature did not fully work for CSV feeds

+= 9.0.9 =
+Added support for the official WooCommerce Subscriptions plugin

+= 9.0.8 =
+Fixed an issue where VAT was not added to the sale price for WooCommerce FlyCart discount rules

+= 9.0.7 =
+Fixed an issue where sale prices configured with the WooCommerce FlyCart plugin did not work

+= 9.0.6 =
+Added EAN as one of the fields that can be selected for the custom feed template

+= 9.0.5 =
+Added support for usage of multiple product highlights

+= 9.0.4 =
+Removed some absolete queued JS scripts

+= 9.0.3 =
+Added support for adding multiple images to Australian Kogan feeds

+= 9.0.2 =
+Fixed an issue where when adding "?aelia_cs_currency=" to the suffix field for links resulted in two quesionsmarks in deeplinks.
+This has been fixed now.

+= 9.0.1 =
+Added support for Heureka delivery

+= 9.0.0 =
+Added support for Skroutz Apparel product requirements Saving of the Facebook pixel ID in the interface did not give any feedback if it saved.
+Improved this slightly.

+= 8.9.9 =
+Added support for the Discount Rules for WooCommerce by FlyCart plugin

+= 8.9.8 =
+Added support for the Zbozi.cz delivery requirements

+= 8.9.7 =
+Switched rules and data manipulation feature

+= 8.9.6 =
+Bundle and composite products now also working with WPML and WCML Escaping & characters in deeplinks

+= 8.9.5 =
+Tested for compatibility with WooCommerce 4.6

+= 8.9.4 =
+Fixed a shipping issue where some shipping zone regions were missing

 = 8.9.3 =
 Fixed an issue for prices of bundled products that always added the VAT to the price